sinjoysaha/arcade-games/README.md

 ## About the Project

-This website is a collection of the nostalgic arcade games built with :heart: using plain javascript.
+Built with :heart: using plain javascript, [`Arcade Games`](https://sinjoysaha.github.io/arcade-games/) is a collection of the nostalgic coin-op games of the 70s to 90s era.

 [![Project Image](docs/images/projectimage.png)](https://sinjoysaha.github.io/arcade-games/)

 ### Built With
-This site is built completely with vanilla JavaScript :smile:

 * HTML
 * CSS
-* JavaScript
+* vanilla JavaScript :smile:

 ## Contributing